danielhua23/ai_sprint_shanghai/hackathon_guides/track1-vllm/1_developing_vllm/README.md

 ```

 to install your editable vLLM version.
 Modifications done from the VM on vLLM's Python source code will then be immediately be visible in the container, and when rerunning `vllm serve`, or `1_bench.sh` and `2_profile` scripts.

+> Note: !!!since you have fall back to commit id b6d7d34, you can't copy the implementation between commit id b6d7d34 and newest vllm commit

 > Note: if you have already run setup.py to install vllm, and want to reinstall it to enable your C++ code changes, remember to remove `build` and `vllm.egg-info` under vllm root dir, then run `python setup.py clean`